The Space

 This changed with the fall of the Berlin Wall.
 In the wake of this seismic event, Erika and Rolf Hoffmann developed an idea for a public-private partnership to create a Kunsthalle Dresden, an institution for contemporary art in which several investors and collectors could and indeed wanted to participate.
 After multiple years of planning, the project was called off.

-Every year, a different part of the collection is presented under a new, central theme, inviting visitors to discover continually evolving dialogues between artworks of different generations and media.
+Since 1997, every year, a different part of the collection is presented in their living and working spaces in the Sophie-Gips-Höfe under a new, central theme, inviting visitors to discover continually evolving dialogues between artworks of different generations and media.